plyint/encpass.sh/extensions/keybase/KEYBASE.md

 # encpass-keybase.sh - Keybase Extension

 The keybase extension allows encpass.sh to use Keybase keys and encrypted git repos to store and access secrets.
-This means the default OpenSSL encryption mechanism is replaced with the builtin encryption performed by the Keybase client.
-When a secret is encrypted, it is encrypted with the Per-User Keys for either your Keybase user or the Keybase team your specify.
+It replaces the default OpenSSL encryption mechanism with encryption performed by the Keybase client.

+When a secret is encrypted, it is encrypted with the Per-User Keys for either your Keybase user or the Keybase team that maps to the bucket.
 This means when someone is added to a team in Keybase they will immediately be able to clone and have access to the encpass.sh secrets in the Keybase git repo.
+You don't need to do anything extra for them to start accessing the shared secrets they need for their work.

-Also, Keybase will take care of rotating the keys for the team when a user is removed.
+In team scenarios, Keybase will take care of rotating the keys for the team as usual when a user is removed from the team.
+This means the user will no longer have access to the encrypted git repo in Keybase when the user is removed.
+With that said, you should still remove existing secrets and update them with replacement secrets just as you would normally do, as the user still might have a local copy of the secret.

 ## Setup
 To setup the Keybase extension, clone the encpass.sh GitHub repo and place the directory on your path OR place the encpass-keybase.sh script in a directory on your $PATH.
 Once completed you should be able to run the following command to see that the extension is available: